basnijholt/rsync-time-machine.py/README.md

+# Rsync Time Machine 🕰️💾

+Introducing `rsync-time-machine.py` - a Python port of the `rsync-time-backup` script, offering Time Machine-style backups using rsync.
+It creates incremental backups of files and directories to the destination of your choice.
+The backups are structured in a way that makes it easy to recover any file at any point in time. 🚀

+It works on Linux, macOS, and Windows (via WSL or Cygwin).
+The main advantage over Time Machine is flexibility, as it can backup from/to any filesystem and works on any platform.
+You can also backup to a Truecrypt drive without any problem. 😃

+`rsync-time-machine.py` is fully tested, has no external dependencies, is fully compatible with `rsync-time-backup`, offers pretty terminal output, and is fully typed! 🎉

+## Table of Contents 📑

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->